 Most of the 1982 series figures and their swivel-arm counterparts re-used molds from each other, repainted slightly to make them seem more original.

 Rock N Roll's head and arms were re-used for Breaker and Clutch.
 Rock N Roll's waist-piece was shared with twelve of the original fifteen figures.
 Rock N Roll's legs were shared with Breaker, Clutch, Grunt, Hawk, Shortfuze, Stalker, Steeler, and Zap (and in 1983 Tan Grunt and in 1984 Tan Clutch).

 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).

-In Argentina, Rock 'n Roll was recolored black and released as Shimik.
+In Argentina, Plastirama recolored Rock 'n Roll and released him as Shimik.

 Versions of Rock 'n Roll

 In 2008, Rock 'n Roll was renamed to "Ssgt.
 Rock 'n Roll."
 In 2009, he was renamed again to "Bench-Press."
 So while there are multiple names, they are all based on the character "Rock 'n Roll."